timescale/docs/getting-started/tables-hypertables.md

 <HypertableIntro />

-Databases in are made up of tables that contain your data.
+Databases are made up of tables that contain your data.
 In PostgreSQL, these tables are relational, so the data in one table relates to the data in another table.
 In $COMPANY, you use regular PostgreSQL relational tables, in addition to special time-series $HYPERTABLEs.

-$HYPERTABLEs are designed specifically for time-series data, so they have a few special qualities that makes them different to a regular PostgreSQL table.
+$HYPERTABLE_CAPs are designed specifically for time-series data, so they have a few special qualities that make them different from a regular PostgreSQL table.
 A
 $HYPERTABLE is always partitioned on time, but can also be partitioned on additional columns as well.
-The other special thing about $HYPERTABLEs is that they are broken down into smaller tables called chunks.
+The other special thing about $HYPERTABLEs is that they are broken down into smaller tables called $CHUNKs.

 In this section, you create a $HYPERTABLE for time-series data, and regular PostgreSQL tables for relational data.
 You also create an index on your